Mikhail-Beresnev/Internship_Tracker/ProjectRequirements.md

 #### User
 * Filter option for each of the user data fields
-* Year/range of years filter: If an internship has taken place even for a single month during the filtered range, it shows up on the map
+* Date range filter: If an internship has taken place at all during a single quarter in the filtered range, it shows up on the map
 <img src = "https://community.powerbi.com/t5/image/serverpage/image-id/607317i87F4CCD4AAC6CBEC/image-size/medium?v=v2&px=400">

 ## Other